sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

         if (counter is null) return CommandResult.NotFound($"There is no counter with id [{id}]");

-        // Convert command properties to domain value objects. var amount = new Amount(command.Amount);
+        // Convert command properties to domain value objects.
+        Amount amount = new Amount(command.Amount);

+        try
+        {
+            amount = new Amount(command.Amount);
+        }
+        catch (ArgumentOutOfRangeException exception)
+        {
+            return CommandResult.BadRequest($"Command DTO is invalid: {exception.Message}")
+        }

         // Perform operations on the entity to change its state. counter.IncrementBy(amount);

+        try
+        {
             // The entity will add new events to define its new state.
 Publish them using the EventPublisher. await context.EventPublisher.PublishChangesAsync(counter, actor);
+        }
+        catch
+        {
+            return
+        }

         // Return 204 NO CONTENT (or 200 OK if there is a payload) if the command was successful. return CommandResult.NoContent();

-        // It's not necessary to explicitly catch exceptions.
-They will be caught implicitly
-        // by the CommandAPI infrastructure, and are automatically converted to 500 INTERNAL
-        // SERVER ERROR.
-If you want to return a different status however, you will of course
-        // have to catch the exceptions.
     }
 }
 ```

+It's not necessary to explicitly catch exceptions.
+They will be caught by the CommandAPI infrastructure, and are automatically converted to a 500 INTERNAL SERVER ERROR response or 409 CONFLICT.
+You can of course catch exceptions if you want to return other status codes.

-> Note: While it is possible to add a general error handler to .Net Web API (and while it would probably be possible to make the CommandAPI system compatible), it is not a recommended practice.
-An event handler has three big problems:
+> Note: While it is possible to add a general error handler to .Net Web API, it will probably not be compatible with the CommandAPI infrastructure (it has never been a priority).
+It is not a recommended practice.
+An event handler comes with three big problems:
 >
 > 1. It applies the same error handling to every single request whether appropriate or not.
-> 2. Middleware is confusing and hard to use, as the order in which it is added (and hence applied) tends to matter to its function.
+> 2. Middleware is confusing and hard to use due to extensive temporal coupling.
+The order in which it
+     is added (and hence applied) tends to matter to its function.
 > 3. It violates DAMP (Direct And Meaningful Phrases) by hiding away important logic from the developer.
 >    DAMP is a great and useful principle that should probably be heeded more.